Foie gras back on the menu in California after court ruling

 Foie gras is back on the menu in California after a judge ruled the rich dish can’t be prevented from being brought in from out of state

-LOS ANGELES -- Foie gras is back on the menu in California after a federal judge ruled the rich dish can't be prevented from being brought in from out of state.
+LOS ANGELES -- Foie gras is back on the menu in California after a federal judge overturned a ban and ruled the health code doesn't prevent the rich dish from being brought in from out of state.

-A federal appeals court eventually upheld the ban, but on Tuesday U.S. District Judge Stephen V. Wilson decided for the plaintiffs, which include farmers in Canada and New York and a restaurant.
+A federal appeals court eventually upheld the prohibition.
+But on Tuesday, U.S. District Judge Stephen V. Wilson decided for the plaintiffs, which include farmers in Canada and New York and a restaurant.
 They had challenged part of the law that banned liver produced out of state from being sold.

 “There is no principled way to distinguish between foie gras purchased out of state and transported into California by the purchaser and that which is delivered by a third party,” the judge wrote.

+“We are gratified that the court recognized that California’s misguided ban was never intended to apply to foie gras products from out‐of‐state producers that are shipped to happy consumers in California,” said Marcus Henley, vice president of Hudson Valley Foie Gras, one of the plaintiffs.

+The California attorney general's office didn't immediately respond to an email seeking comment on the ruling.

-The issue had been simmering in courts for years since lawmakers in 2004 barred California farmers from producing it because the birds are force fed.
+The issue had been simmering in courts for years since lawmakers in 2004 barred California farmers from producing the luxury pate.
+Animal welfare activists had campaigned for a ban on the grounds that the methods used to produce foie gras are cruel, involving force-feeding a bird a corn-based mixture through a tube slipped down its throat.

+Farmers who produce foie gras — meaning fatty liver in French — say the birds are treated humanely and don’t suffer during the fattening process.

+New York City last year prohibited restaurants and grocery stores from selling foie gras starting in 2022.
+Chicago banned it in 2006; the ordinance was repealed two years later.